jsonata-js/jsonata/functions.md

 #### String functions
 - `$string(arg)`

-   Casts the `arg` parameter to a string
+   Casts the `arg` parameter to a string using the following casting rules
+   - Strings are unchanged
+   - Functions are converted to an empty string
+   - Numeric infinity and NaN throw an error because they cannot be represented as a JSON number
+   - All other values are converted to a JSON string using the [JSON.stringify](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function

 - `$length(str)`